Imagini ale paginilor

 pot:

-Wilt thou take him for a servant for He maketh the sea like a pot of ointment.
+Wilt thou take him for a servant for He maketh the sea like a pot of ever? ointment.

 Or wilt thou bind him for thy